Hammad-Haider-Developer/calculator-project/README.md

 Start using the calculator<br>
 🎯 Purpose of Project:<br>
 This project is created for front-end development practice and to demonstrate basic JavaScript functionality in a real-world mini application.

-This project is created for front-end development practice and to demonstrate basic JavaScript functionality in a real-world mini application.